TheMorshu/DPScalculator/README.md

 ```
 in terminal.

-**NOTE: You must download and save all csv files in the same folder as the jar file in order to run the calculator!**
+**NOTE: You must download and save all csv files and create and place them in folder "csv", which must be in same folder as the jar file!**

 The ZIP (jar+csv files) can also be dowloaded directly [HERE](https://github.com/TheMorshu/DPScalculator/releases).